-When I lived in the Old City of Jerusalem, I was a young, newly married American.
-Transplanted like a tree in the desert.
+When I lived in Jerusalem’s Old City, I was a young American, transplanted like a tree in the desert.
 It was a challenge to feel at home even within me, myself and I.

-As a creatively driven soul, I knew that I needed to be involved with the process of doing or creating something that I loved and filled me with a sense of accomplishment.
+As a creative person, I needed to be involved with the process of building.
+I needed to be filled with a sense of accomplishment.
 If I could pour myself into one of my passions, I had a chance to start feeling like myself again.
 After a healthy dose of soul searching and asking around, the phone rang...

-It was Rebecca Shore, an accomplished artist and teacher in the neighborhood.
+It was an accomplished artist and teacher in the neighborhood, she needed a reading tutor for one of her children

-As a trained Montessori school teacher, my passion for helping children to find their inner potential was just the thing I needed to add some me back into well, me.
+As a Montessori school teacher, my passion for guiding children towards achieving their potential was v was just the thing I needed to add some me back into well, me.

-And so there I was, floating in on my Mary Poppins umbrella, to whisk 6 yo Simcha away to my quiet apartment where, a few times a week, he could be the only child, the focus of all my attention, and free to figure out who he was outside of the context of his beautiful yet large and outspoken family.
-Oh, and practice reading too...
+And so there I was, floating in on a Mary Poppins style umbrella, to whisk 6 yo Simcha away from his large rambunctious family, to my quiet apartment where, a few times a week, he could be the only child.
+He was the focus of all my attention, and therefore, free to figure out who he was outside of the context of his very large family.
+Oh, and practice reading too.

 That very first session, I showed up ready to charm.
 In order for Simcha to make any progress, he would need to actually want to spend time with me.
 If he didn't like me, well, we'd be up a creek without a paddle.